Skip to Main Content

 How Production Fixers Solve Problems That Would Ground a Peruvian Shoot

-The value of a fixer comes into sharpest focus when things go sideways — or when expert planning prevents them from going sideways in the first place.
+Here is what we have to work with.
+The value of a fixer comes into sharpest focus when things go sideways — or when pro planning prevents them from going sideways in the first place.
 Here are three anonymised scenarios from our experience in Peru that illustrate what a production fixer brings to shoots in this extraordinary but demanding country.

 • Heritage permit rescue: recovering a shoot after a Ministry of Culture application was rejected days before filming